Data-Connexxus/DataTier-DDLs/README.md

 3. If this is an enterprise or SaaS-provided database, you must ensure you have an account capable of creating databases and adding extensions.
 If you are not allowed those permissions, then admins will need to create the database and possibly run the ddl script within the database to create all the data objects.

+## Data Tier Enhancements
+As of November 2024 release we now include a specific file that chronicles releases.
+Please look at this [file](DBEnhancements.md) for data tier enhancements.

 # Running The Database Definition (DDL)
 - Load up your favorite RDBMS management tool or command line, get the latest script for the database technology you are implementing, and run it.